-The material on dynamic scheduling is not covered in detail in the text, which is unfortunate since as of this writing most processors are statically scheduled.
+The material on dynamic scheduling is not covered in detail in the text, which is unfortunate since as of this writing most general-purpose processors are dynamically scheduled.
 This study guide provides a summary of dynamic scheduling and a guide to sample problems from old homeworks and exams.
-(The solutions are sometimes detailed.)
+(The solutions are sometimes detailed and so are a valuable study resource.)

 In a statically scheduled processor instructions start execution in program order while in a dynamically scheduled processor instructions can start execution out of order.
 Statically scheduled systems are much simpler since instructions march through the pipeline in step, with bubbles (gaps) inserted where necessary.
-A shortcoming is that an instruction that must wait blocks all of the instructions behind it.
-Those instructions with dependencies on the waiting instruction would have to wait anyway but there is no reason to block other instructions, other than hardware cost.
+A shortcoming is that an instruction that must wait, say for an operand, blocks all of the instructions ahead of it (towards IF).
+Those instructions with dependencies on the waiting instruction would have to wait anyway but there is no reason to block other instructions (other than hardware cost).
 In a dynamically scheduled system the only instructions that normally must wait are those for which input operands are not ready.
 (There are other reasons for waiting, for example, the needed functional unit is busy.)
-Dynamically scheduled processors are far more costly but achieve better performance than static scheduling on superscalar processors, especially when loads can take more than a cycle or two (due to a cache miss, covered later).
+Dynamically scheduled processors are far more costly but achieve better performance than static scheduling on superscalar processors, especially when loads miss the cache (covered later) and so take more than a cycle or two.

-As of this writing most processors are dynamically scheduled.
+As of this writing most general-purpose processors are dynamically scheduled.
 This includes the Pentium III and Pentium 4, Alpha 21264, MIPS R10000, PowerPC 620, and HP-PA 8000, and the later versions of these processors.
 Two exceptions are the Sun UltraSparc III and the Intel Itanium 2, which are statically scheduled.